Youth Composition Competition by Music Gift Co.

 Thanks so much to our volunteer judges!

-Prizes are - First place: $100 Second Place: $50 gift Certificate from a Sheet Music Store Third Place: A set of Violettes by Becky Music cards.
+Prizes are - First place: $100 or choice of purse or wallet.
+Second Place: $50 gift Certificate from a Sheet Music Store Third Place: $25 Gift certificate from a Sheet Music Store

 2. Compositions/Songs must be between two and five minutes in length.